Fanfic / Sorrowful and Immaculate Hearts

 - Chick Magnet: Bruce, naturally, whether he wants to be or not.
 This causes problems for him because it also applies to supervillains (even when he is Batman) and in one case a baby duckling that he can't simply ditch because she could literally die of loneliness.

 - Cleavage Window: Discussed.
-During a conversation about costume design in "Christmas in Kansas", Diana jokingly suggests that what Batman's suit is lacking is a bat-shaped cleavage window.
+During a conversation about costume design in "Christmas in Kansas", Diana jokingly suggests that what Batman's (bullet-proof, heavily armored) suit is lacking is a bat-shaped cleavage window.

 - Clothing Damage: Nightwing has a tendency to end up with his outfit "strategically torn" after fights.